 Starting a business can sound like a big deal, but there are a variety of self-employment work styles that can provide flexibility, independence and professional growth opportunities and which do not require significant monetary investments to start.
 Two examples: the student who starts a business tutoring high school kids in their neighbourhood; the new grad who does freelance graphic design or coding online.
 Many who venture into self-employment start small and grow as they go.

 Many people also have ‘side-gigs’ making and selling a product or managing a web site or blog which brings in advertising revenue while working in a more traditional company structure.
 Other business opportunities may involve becoming an associate earning through commission sales or growing a clientele with the support of an established business such as an investment company.
 There are a wide variety of non-traditional and entrepreneurial ways to earn money and gain valuable experience which can be good career-building steps for more traditional forms of employment or present a rewarding career path in their own right.

 Self-employment can work well for people with disabilities due to the flexibility and control being one’s own boss can present.
-That being said, growing a small business can require energy, and the ability to try, fail, learn and try again.
+That being said, growing a small business can require energy, motivation and the ability to try, fail, learn and try again.
 Is self-employment for you?
 This handbook on self-employment for people with disabilities discusses the pros and cons and provides bios of successful business owners with disabilities.
-There are many government-sponsored programs to support students and grads to investigate and start their own businesses.
+There are many government-sponsored programs to support students and grads with and without disabilities, to investigate and start their own businesses.
 Here are a few to explore.

 Rise Asset Development

 Rise Asset Development is an organization that provides business training and support to young entrepreneurs with mental health and addiction challenges.

 A Provincially funded one-on-one employment supports service for persons with disabilities providing help to get ready for work and find a job or start up a business.
 Choose a service provider in your local area and get supports to get working or start a business.
 ODSP Employment Supports to start up your own business